QuanyiZou/TR_LDJDA/README.md

 ## Usage
 - Step1: Download TR_LDJDA-master;
-- Step2: Open MATLAB, add the path.
+- Step2: Open MATLAB, add the path;
-- Step3: Add the absolute path of weka.jar into the classpath.txt of MATLAB.
+- Step3: Add the absolute path of weka.jar into the classpath.txt of MATLAB;
 - Step4: Enter folder  DLJDA_demo and open the script demo_AEEEM.m in MATLAB;
 - Step5: Click the run button in the manu of MATLAB Editor to run the demo;